Cycling Accident Solicitors — Scotland

 • Pain, suffering and loss of enjoyment of life: Personal injury compensation also accounts for the emotional and physical impact the accident has on your daily life.
 This includes ongoing pain, mental distress such as anxiety or depression, and the inability to partake in hobbies or activities you once enjoyed.

-• Interim payments: To cover immediate needs while your claim is being processed, the party responsible may need to make these payments before the final settlement.
+• Interim payments: To cover immediate needs while your claim is being processed, the party responsible may be required to make interim payments before the final settlement.

 Why Watermans?